2023 Alberta Income Tax Calculator

 Self-employment Income

-In Alberta, self-employment income refers to the revenue generated from unincorporated businesses, minus any allowable business expenses.
-For example, if you run a small catering business, your self-employment income would be your total revenue after deducting costs such as ingredients and utilities.
+In Alberta, self-employment income is the money you make from unincorporated businesses after taking away your business expenses.
+For example, if you run a small catering business, your self-employment income is the total money you earn after you subtract costs like ingredients and utilities.

 RRSP Deduction

-A Registered Retirement Savings Plan (RRSP) deduction is crucial in calculating your Alberta income tax.
-It represents the contributions made to an RRSP within a tax year, up to your allowable RRSP deduction limit.
-For instance, if you contributed $8,000 to your RRSP in 2020, this amount would be included in your RRSP deduction.
+A Registered Retirement Savings Plan (RRSP) deduction is important for figuring out your Alberta income tax.
+It shows how much you contributed to an RRSP in a tax year, up to your allowed RRSP deduction limit.
+For example, if you put in $8,000 to your RRSP in 2020, this amount will be part of your RRSP deduction.

 Capital Gains